tedmiston/notes/README.md

 # Notes

-A small place to gather thoughts from what I'm learning lately.
+An unassuming place to think about what I'm learning.

 > "An investment in knowledge pays the best interest."
 >